 Advocacy & Public Affairs

-This committee monitors state, local and federal issues that are important to the community.
-They host Nacogdoches/SFA Days in Austin and the Lone Star Legislative Summit in Nacogdoches and communicate with elected and appointed officials.
+This committee helps to promote public policy initiatives that will help position Nacogdoches County to prosper by monitoring state, local and federal issues that are important to Nacogdoches County.
+In partnership with the Lufkin/Angelina Chamber of Commerce, they host Chamber Days in Austin.
+In 2024, the committee produced the Lone Star Legislative Summit in Nacogdoches and communicate with elected and appointed officials.
+LSLS is co-hosted by State Senator Robert Nichols and State Representative Travis Clardy.

 The Nacogdoches County Chamber believes it is important for business people to be aware of state and national issues that affect free enterprise.
 We monitor state issues through our membership in the Texas Association of Business (TAB) and national issues through our membership in the US Chamber of Commerce.
+The Nacogdoches County Chamber is, however, completely independent of these organizations and do not necessarily endorse their positions.
+The Nacogdoches County Chamber of Commerce is an independent 501(c)6 nonprofit organization.

 Shop Nac First